CleitonAmbrosio/Rossmann-Stores-Sales-Forecast/README.md

 ## Business Assumptions

 - The whole analysis is understood to be done on the week after the last record in the database.
-- Most customers are expected to receive their wage around the 10th day of each month.

 ## Solution Strategy